Ivan Fedotov

-Ivan Dmitrievich Fedotov (Russian: Иван Дмитревич Федотов; born 28 November 1996) is a Finnish-born Russian professional ice hockey goaltender for the Cleveland Monsters in the American Hockey League (AHL) while under contract to the Columbus Blue Jackets of the National Hockey League (NHL).
+Ivan Dmitrievich Fedotov (Russian: Иван Дмитревич Федотов; born 28 November 1996) is a Finnish-born Russian professional ice hockey goaltender for HC Spartak Moscow of the Kontinental Hockey League (KHL).
 Fedotov was selected by the Philadelphia Flyers in the seventh round, 188th overall, of the 2015 NHL entry draft, but was detained and prevented from playing while serving in the Russian military.
 He ultimately joined the team in 2024.

 Playing career

 On 12 December 2014, Fedotov made his Kontinental Hockey League (KHL) debut playing with Neftekhimik Nizhnekamsk during the 2014–15 KHL season.
 Fedotov was drafted by the Philadelphia Flyers in the seventh round of the 2015 NHL entry draft with the 188th overall selection.

 Unable to add to his solitary game with Nizhnekamsk, Fedotov was traded to Salavat Yulaev Ufa on 4 May 2016.

 Following the 2018–19 season, having played the majority of the year in Salavat's VHL farm club, Fedotov was traded to Traktor Chelyabinsk on 6 May 2019.

 On 2 May 2021, Fedotov left Traktor after two seasons when he was traded to CSKA Moscow in exchange for financial compensation.
 In the 2021–22 season, while playing with the perennially contending CSKA, Fedotov assumed the starting goaltender role and appeared in 26 games with a 14–10–2 record and a 2.00 GAA and .919 save percentage.
 He collected 16 wins through 22 games in the post-season in helping CSKA claim their second Gagarin Cup in franchise history.
 He was named as a finalist for the KHL's top goaltender of the year.

 On 7 May 2022, Fedotov as a free agent was signed to a one-year, entry-level contract with the Philadelphia Flyers for the 2022–23 season.
 While in preparation to depart for North America, on 1 July 2022, Fedotov was arrested for alleged evasion of military service in Russia and sent to Severomorsk, which prevented him from joining the Philadelphia Flyers.
 Fedotov would miss the entirety of the season to fulfil his military service requirements.